Networking and IT Services

 • WiFi network design, internal and guest WiFi configuration, captive portals, and access controls

-• Integration of third-party security appliances (including monitoring devices)
+• Integration of third-party security appliances, including monitoring devices

-• Internet connectivity configuration, including primary services and failover recommendations
+• Internet connectivity configuration and failover recommendations

 • Coordination of cabling remediation, rerouting, tidy-up, and rack management

-• VoIP and networked telephony configuration and discovery
+• VoIP and networked telephony configuration

 • Documentation of findings, issues, and recommended next steps